os.environ['ANTHROPIC_LOG'] = 'debug'

 - Cancelling order O1

-Message(id='msg_012koYfs2MFEDqpKQPJVw3b2', content=[TextBlock(text="Based on the customer information, it looks like there are 2 orders for customer C1:\n- Order O1 for Widget A\n- Order O2 for Gadget B\n\nLet's cancel each of these orders:", type='text'), ToolUseBlock(id='toolu_013m69s852Wv4VZ9BfeLXxYi', input={'order_id': 'O1'}, name='cancel_order', type='tool_use')], model='claude-3-haiku-20240307', role='assistant', stop_reason='tool_use', stop_sequence=None, type='message', usage=In: 745; Out: 107; Total: 852)
+[{'role': 'assistant', 'content': [TextBlock(text="Based on the customer information, it looks like there are 2 orders for customer C1:\n- Order O1 for Widget A\n- Order O2 for Gadget B\n\nLet's cancel each of these orders:", type='text'), ToolUseBlock(id='toolu_01DoGVUPVBeDYERMePHDzUoT', input={'order_id': 'O1'}, name='cancel_order', type='tool_use')]}, {'role': 'user', 'content': [{'type': 'tool_result', 'tool_use_id': 'toolu_01DoGVUPVBeDYERMePHDzUoT', 'content': 'True'}]}]

 - Cancelling order O2

-Message(id='msg_019xiBiDihNNqoCDsT366LZN', content=[TextBlock(text='The cancellation of both orders O1 and O2 for customer C1 was successful.
-Please let me know if you need anything else!', type='text')], model='claude-3-haiku-20240307', role='assistant', stop_reason='end_turn', stop_sequence=None, type='message', usage=In: 933; Out: 35; Total: 968)
+[{'role': 'assistant', 'content': [TextBlock(text="I've successfully cancelled both orders O1 and O2 for customer C1.
+Please let me know if you need anything else!", type='text')]}]

-• id: msg_019xiBiDihNNqoCDsT366LZN
+• id: msg_01K1QpUZ8nrBVUHYTrH5QjSF

-• content: [{‘text’: ‘The cancellation of both orders O1 and O2 for customer C1 was successful.
-Please let me know if you need anything else!’, ‘type’: ‘text’}]
+• content: [{'text': "I've successfully cancelled both orders O1 and O2 for customer C1.
+Please let me know if you need anything else!", 'type': 'text'}]

 • model: claude-3-haiku-20240307